LisaHackett97/MS1-Dog-Daycare/README.md

 - I did a manual review of css code.
 The hover of the brand icon was not sorking as expected. background colour was not changing.
 I has a linear gradient defined inthe rule.
 Once this was removed, and background colour set to the #8B2760, icon displays as expected on hover.

 - After adding a 4th social media icon to the footer, there was overlap of elements on xs screen sizes.
-I have hidden the youtube icon link on these screen sizes.
+Spacing between social media icons needed to be reduced.
 - Contact number was wrapping on screens under 329px.
 Corrected this by removing font size rule from footer element.
 - There was a gap showing at right side of footer on some screens.
 Changed footer container to container-fluid.